YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

 + February 27th, 2024.
-Our work SSD-KD, Small Scale Data-free Knowledge Distillation, is accepted to CVPR 2024.
+Our work SSD-KD, the first work for super-fast and accurate data-free knowledge distillation with small scale data dreaming, is accepted to CVPR 2024.
 + September 22nd, 2023.
 Our paper Af-DCD, a new augmentation-free dense contrastive distillation framework for efficient semantic segmentation, is accepted to NeurIPS 2023.
 + April 25th, 2023.
 Our paper Ske2Grid, a progressive representation learning framework conditioned on transforming human skeleton graph into an up-sampled grid representation for skeleton based action recognition, is accepted to ICML 2023.
 + February 28th, 2023.
 Our paper Sparks is accepted to CVPR 2023.  <!--scored with 5/5/4-->